Game Boy Advance Architecture

 The new Game Pak design for GBA games [38].

-Programming for the GBA shared some methodologies with the Super Nintendo but also inherited all the advancements of the early 2000s: Standardised high-level languages, reliable compilers, debuggable RISC CPUs, non-proprietary workstations for development, comparatively better documentation and… Internet access!
+Programming for the GBA shares some philosophies with the Super Nintendo but also inherits the advancements of the early 2000s, such as standardised high-level languages, reliable compilers, debuggable RISC CPUs, non-proprietary workstations for development, comparatively better documentation and… access to the World Wide Web!

 Accessing cartridge data